apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/mltransform.md

 MLTransform(transforms=transforms, write_artifact_location=write_artifact_location)
 ```

-The transforms passed to `MLTransform` are applied sequentially on the dataset. `MLTransform` expects a dictionary and return a transformed Row objecst with numpy arrays.
+The transforms passed to `MLTransform` are applied sequentially on the dataset. `MLTransform` expects a dictionary and returns a transformed row object with NumPy arrays.
 ## Examples

 The following examples demonstrate how to to create pipelines that use `MLTransform` to preprocess data.

-MLTransform can do a full pass on the dataset, which is useful when you need to transform a single element only after analyzing the entire dataset.
+`MLTransform` can do a full pass on the dataset, which is useful when you need to transform a single element only after analyzing the entire dataset.
 The first two examples require a full pass over the dataset to complete the data transformation.

 * For the `ComputeAndApplyVocabulary` transform, the transform needs access to all of the unique words in the dataset.